ziflex/gulp-module-wrapper/README.md

 ## Usage

-Wrap the contents of the file, module will return the entire contents
+Process the contents of the file, module will return the entire contents

 ```javascript
 var wrap = require('gulp-module-wrapper');